monroewilliams/MatrixDownload/README.md

 Unzip to Matrix.saver and double-click it to install, then go to System Preferences -> Desktop & Screen Saver and pick it from the list.

-The "Metal" button switches betewen using OpenGL and Metal for rendering.
+The "Renderer" popup switches betewen using OpenGL and Metal for rendering.
 The others are all pretty self-explanatory, although you might have to wait a bit to see what "Minor Instability" does. :)

 Release notes: